Klosmi/WP-dev/WPDevNotes.md

 <br>

 __Temaplte parts__ :
-a template part is an HTML file representing a section of a templates by themselves.
+a template part is an HTML file representing a section of a template by themselves.

 To create template parts, first we need to create a __folder__ named __`parts`__ ❗️